Red Hills, Hyderabad

-Red Hills is a neighbourhood of Hyderabad in Telangana, India, which now serves as a residence for Mr. Mohd Mahboob Ali Khan and family.
+Red Hills is a neighbourhood of Hyderabad in Telangana, India.

 Transport

-Red Hills is well-connected by the buses, TSRTC, which play on two routes covering most of the area, and all the bus stops here.
-There local train station for MMTS trains are LAKDI-KA-POOL and NAMPALLY.
+Red Hills is well-connected by the buses, TGSRTC (Telangana State Road Transport Corporation), that play on two routes which cover all the bus stops there.
+Their local train station for MMTS trains are Lakdikapul railway station and Hyderabad Deccan railway station.

 Major institutions

 The area houses famous Niloufer Hospital - founded by the Ottoman princess Nilüfer Hanımsultan, the wife of one of the son of 7th Nizam Mir Osman Ali Khan and major cancer hospital MNJ Cancer Hospital.
 The Federation of Telangana and Andhra Pradesh Chambers of Commerce and Industry (FTAPCCI) is also located here.